Sustained Investigation

 Artists Referenced

-• Several maps from my favorite childhood fantasy series such as Wings of Fire (which I found don't hold up very well geographically).
+Several maps from my favorite childhood fantasy series such as Wings of Fire (which I found doesn't hold up very well geographically).
 Christopher Paolini was the best example I could find of a good fantasy map, though his place names are mostly based on Germanic languages.
+I should probably also give Ninjago some credit.